 Especially as it is, since the Middle Ages, home of the friendship between both nations.

 This town, a former stronghold of the Stuart (originally Stewart) of Darnley, hosts every year the Franco-Scottish Festival.
-The last edition of this event took place from 13 to 15th of July 2018.
+The next edition of this event will take place from 12 to 14th of July 2019.

 In this small town of about 5000 inhabitants, cultural exchanges with Scotland are important.
 In addition to the former Stuart Castle, there is a research center on the Auld Alliance, Pipe band classes (bagpipes and percussion), a pairing with Haddington (near Edinburgh) and of course the Franco-Scottish Feasts.